pyeventsourcing/eventsourcing/docs/topics/installing.rst

 broken by changes in the library.
 Migrating to new major versions is also encouraged, but by definition this may involve your making changes to your project to adjust for the backward incompatibilities introduced by the new major version.

-This package depends only on modules from the Python Standard Library, except for the extra options described below.
+Of course, if you wish, feel free to pin only the major version.

 Install options
 ===============